Skip to content

 CheckMate® NOW-F sprayable mating disruption is tank-mixable with most common agrochemicals and has zero pre-harvest interval, allowing growers the flexibility to add sprayable pheromones to existing programs and protect the crop up to harvest of each variety and beyond.

 There are many versatile approaches to incorporating sprayable mating disruption into your navel orangeworm IPM program, and our technical team is happy to help.
-Contact us here, and we will connect you with a Suterra expert in your area.
+Contact us here and we will connect you with a Suterra expert in your area.

 This article is focused on the use of CheckMate® NOW-F during the hull split period.
 It is not meant to recommend a specific spray program (number of sprays, spray timings).
 Like any sprayable pest management input, the number of CheckMate® NOW-F applications, spray timings, and application methods should be decided in consultation between growers and their crop advisers.
+Always adhere to state and local regulations and the current pesticide label and check with your organic certifier as applicable.